James Mooney: Writing career

 Mooney's writing style was widely considered as evocative.
 His sympathetic treatment of Native Americans is attributed to his upbringing and ethnic heritage.
 Although he wrote as a scientist, his objective attitude toward Native Americans contrasted with other writing, which was often either romantic or discriminatory.
 He largely accepted the goal of Indian assimilation as outlined by reformers of the era.
 But, he was a witness to what the costs were to the traditional peoples and reported on issues and changes with objectivity.

 During the late 1800s Native Americans were under harsh attack in many areas, and essentially subjects of genocide by the United States of America.
 The Indian Wars, intended to suppress tribal resistance to European-American settlement of the West, was generally presented as required because Native Americans made unjustified attacks on pioneers.
 Mooney wrote more objectively about issues in the West.

 Mooney took the time to observe various Native American tribes in the way they lived on a daily basis.
 Prior to his work, most people outside reservations learned about issues only from a distance.
 He wanted to learn and to teach other Americans about their culture.
 He published several books based on his studies of Native American tribes.

+In a 1910s letter to Frank Speck, Mooney advocated that Native American tribes in Virginia adopt racial segregation from African-Americans as a method of "salvage".
+Speck endorsed this strategy later on.

 The Ghost-dance Religion and the Sioux Outbreak of 1890

-Mooney provides a preface with a historical survey of comparable millenarian movements among other American Indian groups.
+Mooney spent twenty-two months living among roughly twenty Plains tribes.
+His ethnographic writing provides a preface with a historical survey of comparable millenarian movements among other American Indian groups.
 In response to the rapid spread of the Ghost Dance among tribes of the western United States in the early 1890s, Mooney set out to describe and understand the phenomenon.
 He visited Wovoka, the Ghost Dance prophet, at his home in Nevada.
 He also traced the movement of the Ghost Dance from place to place, describing the ritual and recording the distinctive song lyrics of seven separate tribes.
+In his book, Mooney gave a vivid and detailed picture of a major revitalization movement and showed that the Ghost Dance is an Indian nativist movement which shared key similarities with other cultural renewal efforts and religions found across many societies, Indigenous and non-Indigenous alike.
+Mooney compares Wovoka and his Ghost Dance to Messianic themes found in other religions and writes:The doctrines of the Hindu avatar, the Hebrew Messiah, the Christian millennium, and the Hesunanin of the Indian Ghost dance are essentially the same, and have their origin in a hope and longing common to all humanity.He argued that the Ghost Dance was meant to help Native American people cope with forced cultural change, not threatening war, as government agents and newspapers had claimed.

+Chapter XIII of the text also investigated the background to and circumstances which resulted in the massacre of Indians at Wounded Knee in South Dakota in December 1890.